When Does Bottom-up Beat Top-down in Hierarchical Community Detection?: Numerical Results

 \section{Numerical Results}

 In this section, we investigate the empirical performance of different HCD strategies on synthetic and real networks.
-More precisely, we compare the bottom-up approach of Algorithm~\ref{algo:hierarchical_clustering_bottomUp} with other HCD algorithms.
-To implement Algorithm~\ref{algo:hierarchical_clustering_bottomUp}, we use spectral clustering with the Bethe-Hessian matrix, as proposed in~\cite{dall2021unified}, as the initial clustering step.
-This is a spectral method that does not require the knowledge of the number of communities $K$ and that was shown to work very well on synthetic and real data sets\footnote{The code for this algorithm is available online at \url{https://lorenzodallamico.github.io/codes/}.}.
-In all the following, {bottom-up} refers to Algorithm~\ref{algo:hierarchical_clustering_bottomUp}, {top-down} to the recursive bi-partitioning algorithm of~\cite{li2022hierarchical}.
-To facilitate reproducible research, our code is available on GitHub\footnote{\url{https://github.com/dakrod/bottom_up_HCD}}.
+More precisely, we compare Algorithm~\ref{algo:average_linkage} (bottom-up) to the recursive bi-partitioning algorithm of~\cite{li2022hierarchical} (top-down).
+To obtain the flat clustering input for Algorithm~\ref{algo:average_linkage}, we use spectral clustering with the Bethe-Hessian matrix, as proposed in~\cite{dall2021unified}.
+This spectral algorithm does not require prior knowledge of the number of communities $K$ and has been shown to perform well on both synthetic and real datasets.\footnote{The code for this algorithm is available online at \url{https://lorenzodallamico.github.io/codes/}.} Moreover, recent theoretical work has established that the Bethe-Hessian matrix can be used to recover both the number of communities and the communities~\citep{stephan2024community}.
+Our code is available on GitHub at \url{https://github.com/daichikuroda/bottom_up_HCD}.